wz790/Fedora-Noble-Setup/README.md

 #### Extra themes (if you're into that)

 I stick with default but some people like options.
-Up to you:
+Up to you.

 ```bash
 sudo dnf install -y gnome-themes-extra